How to Start Freelancing While Working Full-Time

 Examples of Freelance Success

-- A designer builds a weekend freelance portfolio and eventually runs a boutique agency.
+• A designer begins with weekend projects and eventually launches a boutique creative agency.

-- A marketer offers part-time social media management, expanding into multiple clients.
+• A marketer starts with part-time social media management and expands to multiple clients.

-- A web developer completes small coding projects, gaining experience and eventually transitioning to full-time freelancing.
+• A web developer completes small coding projects, gains experience, and later transitions to full-time freelancing.

 Scaling Your Freelance Career